Skip to Main Content

 However, the repayment terms are very different: You could have as long as 30 years to repay a home equity loan, versus the typical two to five years associated with an auto loan.
 Depending on how much you borrow with the home equity loan, this longer timeline could mean you have much lower monthly payments compared to the payments on a five-year car loan.

-Remember, however: A car is a depreciating asset.
+Remember, also, that a car is a depreciating asset.
 By the time you’re finished repaying a 15 or 20-year home equity loan or HELOC, your car won’t be worth nearly as much as what you borrowed (and paid in interest) to get it.
 A new car loses 23.5 percent of its value after about one year and 60 percent in the first five years, according to Edmunds.

 If you’re hoping to save money on interest with a home equity loan, think again.
 While home equity loans did have lower interest rates compared to auto loans for some time, that trend has reversed.
-Now, many auto loan offers are lower or comparable to the rates on home equity products: As of December 2023, new car loan APRs were running more than a percentage point lower, on average, than home equity APRs.
+Now, many auto loan offers are lower or comparable to the rates on home equity products: As of May 2024, new car loan rates (starting as low as 5.64 percent) were averaging several percentage points lower than home equity rates (starting at 7.67 percent).

 In addition, you might need to pay closing costs for the home equity loan, which are typically 1 percent of the principal (though they can run you anywhere from 2 percent to 5 percent) — an expense you wouldn’t be on the hook for with an auto loan.